hydrostack/hydro/docs/content/features/actions.md

 }
 ```

-A DOM element can be bound to an action method by using the `hydro-action` tag helper:
+A browser event of an element can be attached to an action method by using the `hydro-on` tag helper:

 ```razor
 <!-- Counter.cshtml -->